-C. Our database searches for another survivor’s report that identified the SAME aggressor you did.
+- Our database searches for another report that identifies the SAME aggressor or location you did.
 We notify you when there is a match in our system.

 Are there any legal implications when I submit my report to the UsToo Database?

 Yes, submitting a claim to our database comes with a few caveats.

 Your communications to our database form an electronic record.
 This record can constitute evidence in any court proceedings you are involved in.

 If you disclose your identity to another survivor, or if we are forced to disclose limited information by court order, they or a prosecutor working on their case may want to call you as a witness in court proceedings.
 This may involve a legal summons by a court.
 You may also be contacted by police investigating their case.

 Without my consent, will anyone see my information?

 Except under exceptional circumstances, no. We may be ordered by a court to disclose some information, but we only collect the limited information you see in our forms.

 We may remove anything linking the data to you, and aggregate it with other data to analyze the different issues we examine.
 This analysis may be communicated to government, private companies, or the public.
 This cannot be used to identify you.